-All the information you need to know about those pesky bed invaders, and how to deal with them
+All the information you need to know about those pesky bed bugs, and how to deal with them

 What are bed bugs?

 - Bed bugs are small, flat insects who live on the blood of people or animals.
 They are a reddish, brown colour and can range from 1 to 7mm in size.

 - They are found living in or around the areas where people sleep.
 But it isn’t just your bedding that they find comfy – bed bugs will also make themselves at home in your mattress, headboard, carpets and even cracks in the wall or wallpaper!

 - Despite their size they can also travel quite far, moving up to 100ft in a night.

 How can I get rid of bed bugs?

 - Make sure you bag and wash any items of linen.
 Bed bugs don’t like heat so a hot wash, or blast with a steamer, is a must.

 - Clean all the surfaces around the bed such as walls, inside draws and wardrobes, as well as any under bed storage you may have.